Trump expelling 60 Russian diplomats in wake of UK nerve agent attack

 Sanders also added that the closure of the Russian consulate in Seattle was tied to the consulate's "proximity to one of our submarine bases and Boeing."
 A senior administration official declined to say whether the US believes Russian agents were spying on US submarine bases.

 The consulate closure and the expulsion of dozens of diplomats came on the heels of the UK's expulsion of 23 Russian diplomats.
-Fourteen European Union member states, Canada and Ukraine also moved on Monday to expel Russian diplomats.
+Fourteen European Union member states also moved on Monday to expel Russian diplomats, European Council President Donald Tusk said.

 He said the European Council agreed with the UK "that it is highly likely the Russian Federation is responsible" for the poisoning.